 The table below lists the high-level commitments and gives a few examples of the specific activities we will undertake.
-Appendix 3 provides more detail in terms of both the commitments and some information on how they will be delivered (key milestones and critical dependencies).
+Appendix 4 provides more detail in terms of both the commitments and some information on how they will be delivered (key milestones and critical dependencies).
 Each directorate business plan lists their commitments, and they will also create more detailed milestones plans for each commitment.

-Commitment Examples of specific activities/deliverables Keep data secure Maintaining appropriate levels of confidentiality both within the HSCIC and in the systems and services we provide for the wider health and care system, in order to protect all data, and especially personal confidential data, as described in the Guide to Confidentiality which we published in September 2013 Improve data quality Data providers have the opportunity to resolve any issues with the data, p. c. c. come queme, resubmit it and investigate ways of improving their processes Improve interoperability Audit the current provision of information standards in order to identify , , , , , gaps that must be addressed to ensure system-wide interoperability Minimise the burden on the Front Work with our partners to implement a national protocol which Line demonstrates our collective commitment to collaborate to manage and reduce the burden and bureaucracy for service providers Address the future requirements for National Technology Services Publish a directory of the current infrastructure Manage the transition of the Local Service Provider contracts Support the DH in its delivery on the remaining obligations of LSP contracts Develop a coherent architecture for Assess the implications for the system-wide architecture arising from the National Services the separate Safer Wards, Safer Hospitals initiative, the NHS Technology Fund, and the Integrated Care Pioneer programmes Work with the market Set out and consult on the overarching principles that will inform the way the renewal programme is handled Publish accessible Information for Consult on a new publications strategy, seeking input from customers, the public and professionals users and the public, with a view to publishing information and reports in a more meaningful way Make data more accessible Work with the expert user group to advise on the future development of the data- linkage services, and specifically to agree an annual programme for creating and publishing new linked data sets and reports to reduce the need for standalone reports Provide national, assured indicators Launch new improved portal for accessing a searchable library of indicators, methods and underlying data used across health, public health and social care Drive better value through services for Clinical Audit Review the current arrangements and launch a new service for supporting research and clinical audits Develop the information marketplace Help stimulate the market through dynamic relationships with commercial organisations, especially those who expect to use its data and outputs to design new information-based services Develop a comprehensive service for Collaborate with partners to agree a new information strategy to the Life Science industry support research and life sciences Develop the Informatics skill base Consult on the informatics skills needed to support the health and care system Create partnerships for innovation Explore opportunities for new development partnerships with academics institutions, Academic Health Science Networks and industry Support the local community Engage with the groups and networks that can consolidate our position as a key employer in West Yorkshire
+Commitment Examples of specific activities/deliverables Keep data secure Maintaining appropriate levels of confidentiality both within the HSCIC and in the systems and services we provide for the wider health and care system, protecting all data, and especially personal confidential data, as described in the Guide to Confidentiality which we published in September 2013 supplemented by discharging our duty to publish a code of practice on confidential information Improve data quality Data providers have the opportunity to resolve any issues with the data, resubmit it and investigate ways of improving their processes Improve interoperability Audit the current provision of information standards in order to identify gaps that must be addressed to ensure system-wide interoperability Critically appraise requests for new information standards or collections Develop and publish quality criteria to support development of informations standards and collections, critically appraising, advising and making recommendations to Boards regarding approval and publication Minimise the burden on the Front Line Work with our partners to implement a national protocol which demonstrates our collective commitment to collaborate, to manage and reduce the burden and bureaucracy for service providers Address the future requirements for National Technology Services Publish a directory of the current infrastructure Manage the transition of the Local Service Provider contracts Support the DH in its delivery on the remaining obligations of LSP contracts Develop a coherent architecture for the National Services Assess the implications for the system-wide architecture arising from the separate Safer Wards , Safer Hospitals initiative, the NHS Technology Fund, and the Integrated Care Pioneer programmes Work with the market Set out and consult on the overarching principles that will inform the way the renewal programme is handled Publish accessible Information for the public and professionals Consult on a new publications strategy, seeking input from customers, users and the public, with a view to publishing information and reports in a more meaningful way Make data more accessible Work with the expert user group to advise on the future development of the data- linkage services, and specifically to agree an annual programme for creating and publishing new linked data sets and reports to reduce the need for standalone reports Provide national, assured indicators Launch new improved portal for accessing a searchable library of indicators, methods and underlying data used across health, public health and social care Drive better value through services for Clinical Audit Review the current arrangements and launch a new service for supporting research and clinical audits Develop the information marketplace Help stimulate the market through dynamic relationships with commercial organisations, especially those who expect to use its data and outputs to design new information-based services Develop a comprehensive service for the Life Science industry Collaborate with partners to agree a new information strategy to support research and life sciences Develop the Informatics skill base Consult on the informatics skills needed to support the health and care system Create partnerships for innovation Explore opportunities for new development partnerships with